 Put simply, as the Internet of Things continues its aggressive growth and more IP-enabled consumer devices show up far and wide, the environment for those who enjoy network-based vandalism, and for those who seriously hack for a living, is also becoming proportionally more target-rich.

 Attacks on modern devices can have a social engineering and a technical component.
 Josh Wright, of Will Hack For SUSHI fame, published a great article called "Verizon MiFi Pwned," which details his signature thorough approach to attacking a device through simple observation of product labels combined with easy-to-use cracking tools to maliciously master one of Verizon’s hottest mobile products.

 The examples of devices to be concerned about from the perspective of network security go on and on: ATMs, medical equipment, lighting systems, appliances, smart grid components and network signaling devices on the road, in port and in the rail spaces.
 And there are plenty more potential targets as the world grows ever more connected by the amazing fruits of modern chipmakers’ labors.

 In reality, not every device I've mentioned here has been hacked--yet.
 At the same time, common sense says it’s just a matter of time before each one of these device sets sees real trouble, whether it’s just somebody recreationally DOSing the devices or using the new distributed endpoints as ingress vectors to real high-value targets.

 These are exciting times in networking, and getting more so every day.
-Let’s hope that all of the people putting new devices and protocols onto the wire and in the air remember to add a healthy dose of paranoia into their feature sets.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+Let’s hope that all of the people putting new devices and protocols onto the wire and in the air remember to add a healthy dose of paranoia into their feature sets.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio